 The Child Brain Injury Trust can help you with emotional and practical support, and information, specifically for families with children with acquired brain injuries.
 CBIT has broken down its available services are broken down by region, to help you find support local to you.

 If you are dealing with a spinal injury, you might hear all sorts of terminology about the severity.
 A guide to explain the different severities of spinal injury and what the terminology means is available from the Spinal Injuries Association.

 Hands-on help with day-to-day life after a spinal cord injury is available from Aspire.
-The Aspire website has stories from real people who have are paralysed, have lost use of their arms or their legs, or both.
-Visit: https://www.aspire.org.uk/Blogs/living-with-sci
+The Aspire website has stories from real people who are paralysed, have lost use of their arms or their legs, or both.

-Back Up Trust’s telephone support service is a valuable point of contact for anyone with a spinal cord injury and their loved ones.
+Back Up’s telephone support service is a valuable point of contact for anyone with a spinal cord injury and their loved ones.
 The team members all have spinal cord injuries themselves and understand the challenges faced.
 There is also a specific support service for people’s loved ones and also for under 18s.
 The charity inspires and supports people affected by spinal cord injury to get the most out of life.
-Through it Back Up to Work courses and online resources it aims to increase the numbers of people returning to work after a spinal cord injury.
-Find contact details and a video about the services Back Up offers here.
+Through its Back Up to Work courses and online resources it aims to increase the numbers of people returning to work after a spinal cord injury.
+Click here for contact details and a video about the services Back Up offers.

 Do I need legal advice about what happened?